In a Nutshell:

 After a brief stay in Perth, Australia, Suzanne headed for the cold, dark wastelands of Finland (Mark and his NOFX collection came too) to pursue a Master’s in Music, Mind and Technology.
 (A vague way of saying everything music related besides actually playing an instrument).
 Suzanne has since jumped across the Baltic to reside in Stockholm, Sweden where she plans to track down the ghosts of her Viking ancestors.

 Thanks to a friend, Suzanne discovered NaNoWriMo.
 Her first attempt at writing 50 000 words in a month resulted in the novel Dragon’s Teeth, which found a home with the small press Divertir Publishing, LLC.
-Since then, Suzanne signed with agent Jordy Albert and has found homes for three more novels.
-The latest, I Heart Robot, was released in March 2015 from Month9Books and her new adult debut, Scardust, is scheduled for release in 2016 from Entangled Publishing.
+Since then, Suzanne has had three more novels published.

 When not writing, Suzanne indulges her peanut-butter addiction and spends a great deal of time entertaining her shiba inu, Lego.